Jouanolou's trick

-In algebraic geometry, Jouanolou's trick is a theorem that asserts, for an algebraic variety X, the existence of a surjection with affine fibers from an affine variety W to X. The variety W is therefore homotopy-equivalent to X, but it has the technically advantageous property of being affine.
+In algebraic geometry, Jouanolou's trick is a theorem that asserts, for an algebraic variety X, the existence of a surjection with affine space fibers from an affine variety W to X. Moreover, the variety W is homotopy-equivalent to X, and W has the technically advantageous property of being affine.
 Jouanolou's original statement of the theorem required that X be quasi-projective over an affine scheme, but this has since been considerably weakened.